FlowFuse/flowfuse/docs/install/docker/stacks.md

 of the Stack configuration.

-*Note:* with the 0.3 release, it is not possible to change the Stack being used by a project That will come in a future release.
+*Note:* with the 0.3 release, it is not possible to change the Stack being used by a project.
+That will come in a future release.